raphaelquast/EOmaps/docs/source/user_guide/index.rst

 ==========

-The following chapters provide detailed informatio on how to use EOmaps with a lot of code-examples!
+The following chapters provide detailed information on how to use EOmaps with a lot of code-examples!